Isaaq Sultanate: Sharmarke Ali Saleh 1845–1852 (Berbera rule) 1841–1855 (Zeila rule), 1857–1861 (2nd term rule of Zeila)

+In 1841 Sharmarke took controll of Ottoman Zeila with fifty Matchlock men, two cannons and an army of mounted spearmen managed to invade Zeila and depose its Arab Governor, Mohammed Al Barr.
+Sharmarke used the canons to fire at the city walls which frightened Al Barr's followers and caused them to flee.
+Sharmarke succeeded Al Barr as the ruler of Zeila and its dependencies.

+Sharmarke's influence was not limited to the coast as he had many allies in the interior of the Somali country and even further in Abyssinia.
+Among his allies were the Kings of Shewa.
+When there was tension between the Amir of Harar Abu Bakr II ibn `Abd al-Munan and Sharmarke, as a result of the Amir arresting one of his agents in Harar, Sharmarke persuaded the son of Sahle Selassie, the King of Shewa, to imprison on his behalf about 300 citizens of Harar then resident in Shewa, for a length of two years.
+In 1855, in an act seen as defiant of foreign powers, Sharmarke refused to sell to M. Richet, the French agent at Jeddah, a house in Zeila, citing "how easily an Agency becomes a fort", and preferring "a considerable loss to the presence of dangerous friends".

-Fracture and Decline
+fracture and Decline

 Habr Yunis Sultanate

 During the reign of Sultan Farah Guled the Habr Yunis would break from his rule and form the Habr Yunis Sultanate.
 Sultan Deria Sugulle would have established his own capital at Wadhan and his own taxes.
 The Habr Yunis Sultanate inherited the profitable trade routes leading into the Sheikh mountains and Burao from the Isaaq Sultanate and reached a pinnacle under Sultan Hersi Aman before being engulfed in civil wars after his considerable power caused a rebellion to break out in the late 1870s.

 The split was noticeable and Lieutenant C.P Rigby in the year 1848 writes about the two Sultans and the capital of the Isaaq at Toon.

 The Hubr Gajis tribe and its different branches are governed by two Sultans, named Sultan Deriah [Habr Yunis Sultan] and Sultan Farah: the residence of the latter is at Toro.